Jackson5240/UENCheck/README.md

 #### Run "runapp.ps1" (Option 1)

-1) Open Powershell (Recommended to run as Administrator) and run the follwing command
+1) Open Powershell (Recommended to run as Administrator) and run the following command

 ```
-## Go to the root folder of the project
+## Go to the root folder of the project ( UENCheck or UENCheck-main )
-cd UENCheck
+cd <root folder>

 ## Run script
 .\runapp.ps1